courtiol/IsoriX/README.md

 with_config(use_proxy("192.123.4.5:6789"), remotes::install_github("courtiol/IsoriX/IsoriX"))
 ```

-Off course, unless you are in the same institute than some of us, replace the numbers (`"192.123.4.5:6789"`) with those corresponding to your proxy settings!
+Off course, replace the numbers (`"192.123.4.5:6789"`) with those corresponding to your proxy settings!

 ## How can you contribute?